Español English

 They are highly branched evergreen dioecious shrubs or trees that reach 4 meters (13.12 feet) in height.
 The leaves are leathery, shiny, aromatic, dark green, elliptical in shape and with a serrated edge.
 They produce small but attractive reddish or white flowers.
 They bloom in late spring.
 The fruits are edible and purple or blue; they are quite decorative.

-These slow-growing shrubs are ideal for small gardens in the Mediterranean climate as isolated specimens, in bushy groups and to form hedges and windbreaks.
+This slow-growing shrub is ideal for small gardens in the Mediterranean climate as isolated specimens, in bushy groups and to form hedges and windbreaks.

-The African Myrsine grow in direct sun, semi-shade and shade exposures.
-They do not resist cold below 8 ºC (46.4 ºF).
+Myrsine africana grow in direct sun, semi-shade and shade exposures.
+It does not resist cold below 8 ºC (46.4 ºF).

 The soil must be well drained and contain organic matter.

-They are drought resistant plants.
+Cape myrtle is a drought resistant plant.
 Water moderately, waiting for the substrate to dry.

 Fertilize in autumn with compost, with manure or with humus.